Skip to Content

 These gluten free drop biscuits are one of the main components of my gluten free strawberry shortcake.
 They’re almost identical to my regular recipe for gluten free biscuits but these contain a little bit more milk, making them ideal for dropping rather than using a biscuit or cookie cutter.

 The drop biscuit has always been one of my favorite parts of the shortcake.
 When baked on a greased cookie sheet, the bottoms of the biscuits get nice and crispy and they just taste buttery and utterly amazing.
 Like that little alliteration there? 🙃But feel free to eat them as is, without turning them into dessert.
-They’re just as good!
+They’re just as good and makes for some easy gluten-free baking!

 three gluten free drop biscuits on a wire rack